global-asp/lida-alt-text/en/0004_two-men-standing-at-a-bus-stop.md

 A man standing outside and a woman standing in the doorway pointing inside.

 ##
-A two-panel image of a man falling into another man at a bus stop.
+A two-panel image of a man bumping into another man at a bus stop.

 ##
 Two men standing at a bus stop talking to each other.